zooxo/desk42/README.md

  INSTALLATION
 ____________________

-Please note that you will loose all user data of your DM42 (ie. user programs or settings) - make a backup!
+Please note that you will lose all user data of your DM42 (ie. user programs or settings) - make a backup!

 Install DESK42: